 We never learn to be equal

-After six decades of enjoying a democratic environment, India’s trouble with the lack of national integration, languages, caste systems, poverty, illiteracy, malnutrition and poor health conditions have only have got worse.
-Poverty in the country has seen no improvement with more than 40% of the population living below the global poverty line and more than 70% living on an earning of less than 20 rupee per day!
+After six decades of enjoying a democratic environment, India’s trouble with the lack of national integration, languages, caste systems, poverty, illiteracy, malnutrition, and poor health conditions have only have got worse.
+Poverty in the country has seen no improvement with more than 40% of the population living below the global poverty line and more than 70% living on an earning of less than 20 rupees per day!
 The rise of the rich to richer has been phenomenal though, due to the monopoly of the capitalist class of India only whom the democratic government of India seems to supports.
-Yet most of us, we urban youth says, Wow, India is so developing fooled by the glam and glitter of Malls in the Gurgaons and Mumbais.
+Yet most of us, we urban youth says, Wow, India is so developing fooled by the glam and glitter of Malls in the Gurgaon and Mumbai.
 Ever wondered why?

 We feel satisfied when some angry students protesting for something destroy a government’s office.
 We say good work.
 But when some of those students, further frustrated with injustice, takes up guns and become an extremist, we blame it on the leaders, not ourselves who encouraged them to take law on their hands when they were young.
 Are we learning?